CopernicaMarketingSoftware/Documentation/SMTPeter/smtp-api.md

 ### 2: Configure your application to use SMTPeter

 Once you have your credentials it is time for step 2: configuring your application.
-The application we will be using is Mozilla Thunderbird, however any email application that allows you to configure the outgoing SMTP server can be used.
+The application we use for this example is Mozilla Thunderbird, however any email application that allows you to configure the outgoing SMTP server can be used.

 In Thunderbird we are going to account settings:

 ![Account Settings](copernica-docs:SMTPeter/Images/account_settings.png "Go to account settings")

-In your account settings we go to t he Outgoing Server and press Add.
+In your account settings we go to the Outgoing Server and press Add.
 A small popup window will come up:

 ![Add SMTP server](copernica-docs:SMTPeter/Images/add_smtp_server.png "Add SMTP server")